fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

 Responses
 ---------

-The most important part of any FluidSurveys survey are the responses.
+The most important part of any survey are the responses.
 Thankfully, we provide an intuitive Response Viewer, which is free for all accounts.

 The Response Table is available via the [Analyze] > "Response" within the Editor, or [Analyze] > "Responses" via a survey in the Surveys Dashboard